tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_L530.md

 > Clickpad

-The clickpad works with the xf86-input-synaptic driver from extra, but the left/right click buttons at the bottom of the clickpad do not work.
+The clickpad works with the xf86-input-synaptics driver from extra

-Install xf86-input-synaptics-clickpad from the AUR.

 > Video